 You can make a temporary splint by securing a pen or popsicle stick with tape to your injured finger.
 Typically, a stable fracture will need to be splinted for four weeks.
 During this time, we recommend wearing a trigger finger splint, especially if you have a fractured middle finger or fractured index finger.
 Unstable fracture fragments will need to be aligned before splinting.

-Keep pain medications organized, alongside all your daily pills with the right organizer. ( See Product on Amazon )
+Keep pain medications organized, alongside all your daily pills with the right organizer. ( See Product )

 While the bone is mending, you can take over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) to relieve discomfort.
 Examples include ibuprofen (Advil, Motrin) and naproxen (Aleve).
 NSAIDs are not suitable for long-term use however, as they can cause gastrointestinal issues.